DEPRESSION

 The symptoms of depression make life much more difficult to manage from day to day.
 We know that these symptoms can also make it more challenging to find the energy to seek help.
 We recommend seeking help from your GP as soon as possible, to check for underlying health problems which can cause depression.

-Getting help for depression and low mood
+How to get help for depression and low mood

 Your GP can: